adrodvaz04/adrodvaz04/README.md

 1. [NUSci Web Development Team 🌐](https://github.com/Northeastern-Science-Magazine): Junior developer for website, working with MongoDB, React, Node.js, and JavaScript.

-2. [Scout Studio w/ SuperPower Mentors :rocket:](https://github.com/Scout-NU/Superpower-Mentors): Junior Developer, working on creating an overhauled website MVP in React/Typescript.
+2. [Scout Studio w/ SuperPower Mentors :rocket:](https://github.com/Scout-NU/Superpower-Mentors): Junior Developer, worked on creating an overhauled website MVP in React/Typescript.

 If you'd like to see the projects I've accumulated through coursework at Northeastern, feel free to contact me!